❄️ Let it #snow, let it snow, let it snow... by Alison Day

 The transition from bamboo pen, my tool of choice for the computer, to big, fat, clumsy finger, slapping the screen and producing, albeit amature—an amusing doodle.
 And, when all is said and done, who is the cat on the mat?
 He or she doesn't resemble either of my two cats.
 Although one of the two, I'm owned by is a black and white cat called Missy.

-Missy, the cat from the sanctuary—a work in progress, was so frightened when she came to live with us that she started her residency in a cupboard in my study.
-At mealtimes, she would fly in Zeppelin-like to devour her food, after which she would flee to her hideout again.
+Missy came from the sanctuary—a work in progress, was so frightened when she came to live with us that she started her residency in a cupboard in my study.
+At mealtimes, she would fly in, Zeppelin-like to devour her food, after which she would flee to her hideout again.
 The cat in the cupboard scenario continued for six whole weeks.
 On the odd occasion, if we met between rooms, she would literally run for her life, with a terrible scrabbling, scratching noise of her claws attempting to get a grip on the dark, wooden, parquet floors.

 It was as though she understood.